-Voodoo (often written and pronounced as “Vodou”) is a mystical/magic tradition deeply rooted in the African shamanism and magic traditions, but strongly influenced by Christianity, especially by Roman Catholicism.
+Voodoo (often written and pronounced as “Vodou”) is a mystical/magic tradition deeply rooted in the African shamanism and magic traditions but strongly influenced by Christianity, especially by Roman Catholicism.

 Brought to the New World by African slaves, Vodou persisted throughout the centuries and is now a lively spiritual movement all across the southern states and in the Caribbean Sea region.
 Its true center is Haiti – the saying that Haiti “is 80% Roman Catholic, 20% Protestant and 100% Vodou” is all too true.

 Contrary to common beliefs, Vodou is not all about creating zombies, killing chickens and summoning evil spirits.
-While Voodoo spells, nature spells or even necromantic spells do exist, it is mostly a way of serving and communicating with powerful spirits, called “loa” by hougans (Vodou priests) or mambos (priestesses).
+While Voodoo spells, nature spells or even necromantic spells do exist, it is mostly a way of serving and communicating with powerful spirits, called “loa” by houngans (Vodou priests) or mambos (priestesses).
 Loa sometimes can be asked to help the priests in return for their services.
 The priests and priestesses contact the loa during long rituals during which they are ridden (“possessed”) by the spirits.
-While it still has nothing to do with any form of black magic, it can be a mostly unsettling experience for those untrained in the ways of this form of magic.
-It is not recommended to try complicated Voodoo spells at home unless you are a hougan or mambo yourself.
+While it still has nothing to do with any form of black magic, it can be a most unsettling experience for those untrained in the ways of this form of magic.
+It is not recommended to try complicated Voodoo spells at home unless you are a houngan or mambo yourself.